erol-y/radeontop-gui/README.md

 ========================

 GUI contains wxWidgets libraries.
-Code::Blocks and wxFormBuilder are used to prepare the project.
+Code::Blocks and wxFormBuilder are used to build the project.